Pressure builds for U.S., Iran talks

 According to the Washington Post, Iranian officials have made requests for direct talks through Indonesia, Kuwait, U.N.
 Secretary-General Kofi Annan, and the head of the International Atomic Energy Agency, Mohamed ElBaradei .The Bush administration is also getting pressure from its European allies and from Congress, most recently a group of House Democrats and influential members of the Senate Foreign Relations Committee.

 “The mood in Congress is changing very fast,’’ Parsi says.
 “People are very concerned that the logical outcome of the current no-diplomacy approach will be another war.’’

 The two countries appeared to be making some headway a few months ago when they agreed it would help to hold high-level meetings on stabilizing Iraq, where Iran wields substantial influence.
-But Friday, Iran's foreign minister confirmed the country had suspended its offer to talk.
+But Iran refused to talk about Iraq when Washington refused to talk about the nuclear program.

 Still, Parsi says, Iran “absolutely’’ wants a dialogue with the country it has long called “the Great Satan.’’
 Though not about to say so publicly and undercut its image as a growing regional power, Iran more than anything seeks a guarantee of security from the world’s only superpower.

 “Talking with the Europeans is useless,’’ Parsi says.
 “The Europeans can’t guarantee them anything.
 There are only two critical countries in this equation.
 One is Iran, the other is the United States.’’

 [Last modified May 28, 2006, 20:55:13]

 [an error occurred while processing this directive]